 To build a comprehensive map of your talent, you need data on:

-- Your company’s goals and objectives: First, you need to analyze the business environment.
+Your company’s goals and objectives: First, you need to analyze the business environment.
 What are your organization’s performance objectives?
-What are the industry trends?
+What are the current talent acquisition trends?
 What are your talent acquisition goals?

 A lack of accurate data on your existing talent and talent needs can lead to: